 But don’t get put off, it is possible to make it work and do your Minimalist thing without alienating your entire family.
 You need a strategy so let’s talk tactics!

-10 TIPS TO HELP YOU MINIMALISE IF YOU’RE THE ONLY MINIMALIST IN THE HOUSE
+10 TIPS TO HELP YOU EMBRACE MINIMALISM IF YOU’RE THE ONLY MINIMALIST IN THE HOUSE

-Work out which areas of the home are more under your control and agree which areas are in his.
-Where do you each spend the most time, for example, are you mostly in the living room and he’s in the garage?
-Or maybe he’s in the kitchen and you’re in the garage!
-Declutter and minimalise the areas that are yours but leave his stuff alone until he’s ready to either do it himself or ask you to help.
+Work out which areas of the home are more under your control and agree which areas belong to your partner.
+Where do you each spend the most time, for example, are you mostly in the living room and they’re in the garage?
+Or maybe they’re in the kitchen and you’re in the garage!
+Declutter and minimalise the areas that are yours but leave your partner’s stuff alone until they’re ready to either do it themselves or ask you to help.

 Encourage the kids to help you choose a time when you’re all in a good mood and make it a fun experience by turning it into a game.
 For example, who’s the quickest at bagging up 5 toys they no longer play with to give to charity?
 Depending on their age and ability, maybe you could explain to your children that there are many other children who don’t have so many toys and by donating some of theirs, your children are making other children very happy.